• Skip to primary navigation

 📖 Variations

-• Use chicken stock instead of vegetable stock.
+• Use chicken stock instead of vegetable stock for a richer, meatier flavour to the dish.

-• Add chopped smoked bacon and cook it with the onions.
+• Add chopped smoked bacon and cook it with the onions for a smoky twist.

-• Make extra cheesy boulangere potatoes and add more grated Parmesan and dot blue cheese over the top.
+• Make extra cheesy boulangere potatoes and add more grated Parmesan and dot blue cheese over the top before baking.

 🥡 Storage

-Store: Allow the cooked dish to cool, cover it in foil, and place it in the fridge for up to 3 days.
+Store - Allow the cooked dish to cool, cover it in foil or cling film, and place it in the fridge for up to 3 days.

 ❓ Frequently asked questions